 USU Bachelor of Science in Nursing

-The BSN Program has admitted its inaugural class to begin fall 2017.
+The BSN Program has admitted its inaugural class as of fall 2017!

 Heather Thomas, BSN Advisor